jcweber10/Pong/README.md

 # Pong
-This is a very basic pong game that is my first project in Javascript.
+This is a very basic pong game that is my first project in Javascript using canvas.